Five Global locations – Two Routes

-For applicants wanting to join the Global Innovation Design (GID) programme in 2016, we are offering two different routes through the GID programme.
-In addition to the original London–Tokyo–New York route, we are introducing a new and exciting journey with our new partners Tsinghua University in Beijing, and Nanyang Technological University (NTU) in Singapore.
+For applicants wanting to join the Global Innovation Design (GID) programme in 2017, students are able to work in three Global locations following one of two routes.
+Our global partners are Pratt Institute in New York, Keio University in Tokyo, Tsinghua University in Beijing and Nanyang Technological University (NTU) in Singapore.
 Students on both routes will start their GID experience in London, then travel on to Asia, spending a term in Tokyo or Beijing.
 After a summer break, they spend the following term in New York or Singapore, respectively.
 All students will spend the rest of their second year together at RCA & Imperial College in London.

 Note: These details may be revised, and changes are subject to validation by the RCA and Imperial College London